Timotej979/Nextcloud-k8s-demo-infra/README.md

 A demo infrastructure for NextCloud running on a self-managed/instaled k3s cluster on Hetzner cx22 instances.
 Using a sepparate Redis cache and Postgre DB in a seggregated private subnets connected to the main public VPC with the k3s cluster.

-Access to the servers is only allowed with private/public key-pair SSH keys and is automaticaly configured using your existing *~/.ssh/\** and *~/.kube/\** directories (Read the warningsprerequisites bellow).
+Access to the servers is only allowed with private/public key-pair SSH keys and is automaticaly configured using your existing *~/.ssh/\** and *~/.kube/\** directories (Read the warning prerequisites bellow).

 Deployment of nextcloud is done using helm and kubernetes manifests with cert-manager and nginx to ensure TLS/SSL encryption.